It’s been said that life comes full circle. Well, so do taxes.

 …they receive Social Security Disability?

 Yes.
 Millions of Americans each year enter into the Social Security Disability program because they are no longer able to work due to a medical condition.
 Disability is available to those whose condition is expected to last longer than 12 consecutive months (or already has).
 One can receive this benefit until they are either no longer disabled or have reached full retirement age.
-As with

 EXCEPTION: You can claim your parent as a dependent on your tax return without their benefit being affected.
 However, Social Security benefits can limit any wage income they receive while on disability (ie: from another job they are employed with).